marshallhhhh/cuberbot/README.txt

 Add your bot token to config.json
-You can also change the command prefix and the emoji that surrounds the scramble text in the message(default is a rubiks cube).
-This appears in messages as
+You can also change the command prefix (default r@) and the emoji the bot uses (default is a rubiks cube).

 available commands are
 r@scramble 3x3